-- Stronger state alcohol policies directed to the general population (e.g., alcohol taxes and regulations on alcohol outlet density) are associated with less youth drinking. - The most significant alcohol policy related specifically to underage drinking is the age 21 minimum legal drinking age. - Most underage people who drink reported last using alcohol in their own home (47.1 percent) or in someone else's home (41.4 percent). - Rates of college student drinking and binge drinking exceed those of same-age peers who do not attend college. - The COVID-19 pandemic resulted in significant changes in state alcohol policies, including increased online sales and direct-to-consumer home delivery and shipping.
+- Stronger state alcohol policies that affect the general population (e.g., alcohol taxes and regulations on alcohol outlet density) are associated with less youth drinking. - The most effective alcohol policy related specifically to underage drinking is the age 21 minimum legal drinking age. - Alcohol is perceived as readily available by a majority of adolescents. - Over one-third (33.6 percent) of older underage people who drink (ages 18 to 20), paid for their own alcohol, either purchasing it themselves (16.6 percent) or giving the money to someone else to purchase it for them (16.8 percent). - Most underage people who drink reported last using alcohol in their own home (47.1 percent) or in someone else's home (42.3 percent). - Underage youth were exposed to alcohol advertising 23.9 billion times on cable TV during 2018- 2019. - Disapproval of any alcohol use by those over 18 years of age is reported by only 26.7 percent of 12th graders. - Rates of college student's past month consumption of alcohol exceed those of same-age peers who do not attend college; rates of binge and heavy drinking were not significantly different across the two groups. - The COVID-19 pandemic resulted in significant changes in state alcohol policies, including increased online sales and direct-to-consumer home delivery and shipping.

-CHAPTER 3: FACTORS AFFECTING UNDERAGE ALCOHOL USE
+CHAPTER 3: FACTORS AFFECTING UNDERAGE ALCOHOL USE Introduction